Activated Charcoal Benefits In Soap For The Skin | Soap.Club

 This type of soap is made with activated charcoal, which has been treated to increase its absorbency.
 Activated charcoal can bind to toxins and impurities in the skin, which are then washed away.
-This active charcoal soap is ideal for people with oily or acne-prone skin.
+This active charcoal soap for men and women is ideal for people with oily or acne-prone skin.

 Natural Charcoal Soap: